 The Large Group Study Abroad Orientation is a mandatory meeting for all students that will be studying abroad on semester/academic year programs or short term exchange/direct enroll programs (Scotland ISS, Hessen) only.
 Students participating in the National Student Exchange program to Canada or Puerto Rico are encouraged to attend.

-The large group orientation is tentatively scheduled on Saturday, November 8th, 2014 from 9:00am – 1:00pm.
+The large group orientation is scheduled for Saturday, April 1st from 9:00am - 1:00pm.
 Updates will be provided after program acceptance.
-Parents or other relatives and guardians are welcome to attend (up to 2 per student).
+Parents or other guests are welcome to attend (up to 2 per student).

-Semester, San Sebastian, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
+Semester and short term exchange/direct enroll students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
 This orientation is scheduled after program acceptance and students will be notified through their online application.
-If you have any questions or concerns please contact Jemma Lund.
+If you have any questions or concerns please contact Study Abroad Coordinator.

 - Travel Documents (passport, visa, etc.)